The investigation detects marks on the wheels of five carriages of the Iryo train involved in the Adamuz accident.

 No hay anuncios

-In contrast, trains that passed through the section of track where the derailment occurred more than an hour before the accident lack these markings, Puente explained in an interview on TVE.
-Therefore, if the theory that the train's wheels were damaged by a track defect is correct, this defect would have occurred at most one hour before the tragic accident.
+In contrast, trains that passed through the section of track where the derailment occurred more than an hour before the accident lack these markings, Puente explained.
+Therefore, if the theory that the train's wheels were affected by a track defect is correct, this defect would have occurred at most one hour before the tragic accident.

-The minister has described as "outrageous" the claim that works were contractedlow cost"(low cost) for infrastructure maintenance and added that it is "a renewed track that has undergone all reliability tests."
-This track in question was renewed last May, and between 2021 and 2025, 700 million euros were invested in the material.
+The minister has described as "outrageous" the claim that works were contractedlow cost"(low cost) for infrastructure maintenance," he added, stating that it is "a renewed track that has undergone all reliability tests."
+This particular track was renovated last May, and between 2021 and 2025, 700 million euros were invested.
+"We are not facing a maintenance problem, nor an obstruction problem.
+We are facing another problem that I fear is much more complex than we imagine.
+Probably a problem that we have never experienced on our [railway] network and a very unique one," Puente stated.

 Cargando